 Key images on your website should have alternative (alt) text in the HTML.
 Visually impaired visitors often use a screen reader to read website content.
 Screen readers read the alt text aloud.
-Alt text also appears for everyone in place of the image if it fails to load for some reason.
+Alt text also appears for everyone in place of the image if it fails to load.

 Captions display spoken words and sounds as text for users with hearing impairments.
-Add captions to videos, elearning modules, and anything else that uses sound to relate your message.
+Add captions to videos, eLearning modules, and anything else that uses sound to communicate your message.

 Choose color palettes that people with color blindness can discern whenever color choice is a functional rather than a decorative decision, such as color-coding, navigation, and warning systems.